node-projects/base-custom-webcomponent/README.md

 sub <template></template> elements are not bound, so elements like <iron-list> of polymer also work

-use repeat:nameOfItem=[[enumerableExpression]] on a Template Element to repeat it for every instance of the enumerable
+use repeat:nameOfItem=[[enumerableExpression]] on a Template Element to repeat it for every instance of the enumerable you could also use 'index' variable in the repeat binding for the current number. withe the attribute repeat-index you could change the name of the index variable.

 ## Developing